 Ethical Issues

 A primary ethical issue that we are concerned with is the proper usage of the temperature/seat status data.
 If the device is mass produced and implemented at Rice Hall, every person with internet access will be able to know the seat status of every public seat at Rice Hall at any time.
 It is obviously beneficial to students and staff but can also cause potential problems if, for example, terrorists are trying to monitor the status of Rice Hall.
 In this case, terrorists will have free access to the seat status information and have the ability to infer the density of crowd on each floor.
-Thus it is best to have the information encrypted under uva sis system and only allow student and faculty access.
+Thus it is best to have the information encrypted under UVa sis system and only allow student and faculty access.

 Another issue is about privacy.
 Even though our seat detection system only interprets seat status and users will not be able to tell how many people are around the seats and who they are, the system shares part of the private data with the public users and it could cause concerns for a small group of people.
 It is best for us to set up a privacy agreement on using the system with the users before users can get access to the system.